The First Dedicated Survey of Atmospheric Escape from Planets Orbiting F Stars: Discussion

 We compare our retrieved mass-loss rates to predicted energy-limited mass-loss rates calculated using the parameterization provided in Appendix A of \citet{CaldiroliHaardt2022}.
 Following the \texttt{ATES} parameterization, we also present heating efficiencies ($n_\mathrm{eff}$) for our predicted and retrieved mass-loss rates in Table~\ref{table:massloss}.
 For our survey targets with unknown stellar XUV fluxes (HAT-P-8~b, WASP-93~b, WASP-103~b), we report the range of allowed mass-loss rates and thermosphere temperatures in Table~\ref{table:massloss}.
 These ranges are calculated using our unscaled and scaled proxy stellar XUV \texttt{sunbather} model runs.
 In particular, the lower bounds of the allowed parameter ranges are obtained by taking the retrieved mass-loss rates and thermosphere temperatures from the unscaled models and subtracting their $1\sigma$ uncertainties.
 The upper bounds of the allowed temperature ranges are obtained by taking the retrieved mass-loss rates and thermosphere temperatures from the scaled XUV models and adding the $1\sigma$ uncertainties.
 For HAT-P-8~b and WASP-93~b, our retrieved mass-loss rate ranges agree well with the \texttt{ATES} model predictions, however our lower bounds on the retrieved mass loss rates are slightly lower than the lower bounds predicted by \texttt{ATES}.
 For WASP-103~b, our retrieved mass-loss rate ranges are much lower than the \texttt{ATES}-predicted mass-loss rates.
 We discuss possible sources of this discrepancy in Section~\ref{sec:RLOXUV}.

-For the three survey targets with published XUV flux constraints (WASP-180~A~b, KELT-7~b, WASP-12~b), we find that our retrieved mass-loss rates are $1\sigma$ consistent with predictions, highlighting the importance of using a measured XUV luminosity for the host star in these mass-loss models.
+For the three survey targets with published XUV flux constraints (WASP-180~A~b, KELT-7~b, WASP-12~b), we find that our retrieved mass-loss rates are $1\sigma$ consistent with predictions for WASP-180~A~b and WASP-12~b, and within the 95th-percentile upper limit for KELT-17~b, highlighting the importance of using a measured XUV luminosity for the host star in these mass-loss models.
 We carry out a similar exercise using the published mass loss rates for HAT-P-32~b and HAT-P-67~b and find that they are in good agreement with the predicted mass-loss rates when the XUV flux of the proxy star is scaled up to match the published XUV flux measurement for HAT-P-32.
 Similarly, for WASP-121~b, we find that the published mass-loss rate agrees well with model-predicted mass-loss rate when the proxy star is scaled to match the measured XUV flux of WASP-121.
 WASP-94~A~b's retrieved mass-loss rate is in good agreement with our energy-limited prediction, suggesting that the unknown stellar XUV flux of the host might be similar to that of our chosen proxy, HD 149026.
 We therefore conclude that the measured mass-loss rates for all of these systems appear to be broadly in agreement with our energy-limited predictions, with the caveat that the uncertainties on the stellar XUV luminosities can be quite large for stars without direct measurements.